pyca/cryptography/docs/hazmat/primitives/hmac.rst

             and finalized independently of the original instance.
         :raises cryptography.exceptions.AlreadyFinalized: See :meth:`finalize`

-    .. method:: finalize()

-        Finalize the current context and return the message digest as bytes.

-        Once ``finalize`` is called this object can no longer be used and :meth:`update`, :meth:`copy`, and :meth:`finalize` will raise
-        :class:`~cryptography.exceptions.AlreadyFinalized`.

-        :return bytes: The message digest as bytes.
-        :raises cryptography.exceptions.AlreadyFinalized:

     .. method:: verify(signature)

         Finalize the current context and securely compare digest to